Local Planning Authority (LPA): Canterbury

 The landowner is keen to help buffer and enhance the SSSI with their land by converting their species-poor modified grassland fields into a mosaic of woodland, scrub, and ponds with new species-rich hedgerows criss-crossing the site.

-Frog Island farm is ideally positioned to help support the conservation outcomes for these species.
+Frog Island farm is ideally positioned to help support the conservation outcomes for a variety of species.
 Woodland edge habitat such as this is important for tree pipits, which perform parachuting mating displays in open spaces and landing in trees, while the nocturnal nightjars hawk for insects in open spaces at night, while camouflaging amongst scrubby ground cover during the day.
 Meanwhile, nightingale perch in the cover of dense scrub to perform their iconic lilting musical song.

-The site also contains the Local Wildlife Site Thornden Pasture and Crow Park, which contains a mixture of pasture, scrub, and woodland shaw habitats that have been designated due to their potential for restoration.
+The site also contains the Local Wildlife Site Thornden Pasture and Crow Park, which contains a mixture of pasture, scrub, and woodland Shaw habitats that have been designated due to their potential for restoration.
 The combination of trees, scrub and grasses provides considerable interest for birds, invertebrates and small mammals, while the areas already in the process of reverting to woodland are ideal habitat for reptiles.
 The proposals in this project have been designed to enhance the features in the LWS.

 Habitat Transitions